Are You Spending Too Much? Understanding Construction Overhead Costs

 Direct Overhead Costs

-Job site utilities: Utilities for the project site, such as water and electricity.
+Job site utilities such as water and electricity

-Temporary structures: Costs for constructing temporary facilities like site offices or storage units.
+Temporary office space and structures like site offices or storage units

 Indirect Overhead Costs